briantkelley/apple-rs/README.md

 **Idiomatic Rust Bindings:**

+* [`corefoundation`](lib/corefoundation) Core Foundation is a framework that provides fundamental software services useful to application services, application environments, and to applications themselves.
+Core Foundation also provides abstractions for common data types, facilitates internationalization with Unicode string storage, and offers a suite of utilities such as plug-in support, XML property lists, URL resource access, and preferences.
 * [`dispatch`](lib/dispatch): Execute code concurrently on multicore hardware by submitting work to dispatch queues managed by the system.